-Costa Rica has beautiful nature but it comes with a price – from nature walks & diving to white water rafting & zip lining, find out the best destinations & eco-adventure activities to experience Pura Vida, Pure Life!
+Costa Rica has beautiful nature but it comes with a price – find out the best destinations & eco-adventure activities to include in a one month Costa Rica itinerary!

 Let’s not beat around the bush – Costa Rica is not a cheap country to travel in.